Exawind/exawind-manager/docs/index.rst

      Stage: 1.38s.
 Cmake: 9.12s.
 Build: 6.24s.
 Install: 0.33s.
 Analysis: 0.05s.
 Post-install: 0.07s.
 Total: 17.47s
    [+] /Users/user/exawind-manager/opt/exawind-env/darwin-ventura-m1/apple-clang-15.0.0/exawind-1.2.0-mz2hzbnhcqnrrqnxqch2guw53ep3fi4a

 This displays the most simple method for deploying the project binaries and checking if the project will build.
 We can rerun the deploy command numerous times after modifying the machine configurations if necessary to iterate on the configuration.
+Notice the complexity and size of the ``exawind`` directed acyclic graph (DAG) that Spack generates in which Spack will build all of these packages and their options automatically for us.

 Loading a Spack Environment and Project Binaries
 ------------------------------------------------